 - Blood urea nitrogen: Low blood urea nitrogen (BUN), albumin, glucose, cholesterol which reflect the liver’s inability to metabolise urea and glucose or produce albumin or cholesterol.

 - Bile acids tolerance test: This involves taking a blood sample from your cat and then feeding him a fatty meal, followed by a second blood test two hours later.
 When a cat eats, bile is released into the small intestine to assist with the digestion of fats (lipids).
 The bile is then absorbed by the intestine and returned to the liver where it is removed from the bloodstream.
 In a cat with liver disease, this process doesn’t occur as efficiently, and levels of bile remain high in the blood.

 - Ultrasound: An ultrasound can give your veterinarian an idea of the size and shape of your cat’s liver and gallbladder, and detect gallstones and biliary obstruction (blockage of the flow of bile from the liver), and evaluate the blood vessels.
-Intrahepatic (inside the liver) are more easy to see on ultrasound than extrahepatic (outside the liver) vessels.
+Intrahepatic (inside the liver) are easier to see on ultrasound than extrahepatic (outside the liver) vessels.

 - X-Ray and/or ultrasound: An x-ray may be taken to give your veterinarian an idea of the size and shape of your cat’s liver.
 An X-ray may also detect the presence of tumours and blockages in the bile duct.

 - Biopsy: A liver biopsy is taken to determine the exact type of liver disease, may occur at the same time as the ultrasound.